RIleyyu1/TFT/README.md

 1. **Meta structure** is immediately visible — champions cluster by trait synergy in the network, with Swain clearly positioned as the central hub
 2. **Winner predictors** are communicated through node color (green = strong placement), the detail panel (item recommendations, placement distributions), and the correlation insights from EDA
-3. **Not all Swain comps are equal** — the composition selector makes the 10+ percentage point gap between "Ambessa Carry" (55.7% top-4) and "Loose Swain" (44.9%) impossible to miss

 ### Limitations and Future Work
 - Data is a snapshot of one patch; a temporal view across patches would reveal meta evolution